Final report for FNE20-957

-We will then mow and vacuum the orchard floor thoroughly and treat areas under the trees with either lime, or burn them with a flame weeder.
-In addition, Images from the European Journal of Plant Pathology (figure 8) suggest that the MLB spores may overwinter in small cracks or crevices in the trees.
+We will then mow and vacuum the orchard floor thoroughly and treat areas under the trees with either lime or burn them with a flame weeder.
+In addition, Images from the European Journal of Plant Pathology (figure 5) suggest that the MLB spores may overwinter in small cracks or crevices in the trees.
 In this orchard we will spray the bare, dormant trees with an OMRI approved sanitizer such as oxidate (hydrogen peroxide) which should penetrate cracks better than sulfur.

 We will also purchase an Omega leaf wetness sensor which we can use with our current Omega data logging system to predict possible infections and spray sulfur only as needed for apple scab in a minimal spray program.

-It is our hope that these changes to our sanitization program solve the MLB problem and avoid the need for increasing the amount or type of spray that we need in the orchards.
+It is our hope that these changes to our sanitization program will help solve the MLB problem and avoid the need for increasing the amount or type of spray that we need in the orchards.
 This would also be the preferred system to pass to other organic growers and home gardeners who are calling us for solutions to this new problem.

-Orchard #2 Specifics Tasks
+Orchard #2 Specific Tasks

 In this orchard we will evaluate whether a spray system more intensive than our minimum spray program used in orchard 1 is of benefit in controlling MLB.
 This orchard is divided in two by a stream.
 In both sections we will use the same enhanced ground sanitization as in orchard 1.
 The difference in this orchard will be a more intensive spray program with sprays based on timing rather than on modeled disease predictions.
 The timing between sprays will be approximately every 10 to 12 days, as many of the chemical spray manufactures recommend.
-Also in this orchard we will compare sulfur (Microthiol Disperss) on one side of the creek (Orchard 2A) to an OMRI approved copper based spray (Cueva) on the other side of the creek (Orchard 2B).
+Also, in this orchard we will compare sulfur (Microthiol Disperss) on one side of the creek (Orchard 2E) to an OMRI approved copper-based spray (Cueva) on the other side of the creek (Orchard 2W).
 Each side has some of the same apple varieties including disease resistant and conventional varieties.
 If we find a significant difference in the defoliation caused by MLB in these two orchard sections, we can assume that the difference is the result of the difference in spray materials.
 If both sections are less impacted by MLB than in orchard 1, the implication is that a more intensive spray program than our minimal program along with our enhanced vacuum cleaning and dormant tree sanitization is now required.
 This would not be good news since treating MLB would take us back to the aggressive spray program that was required before we devised the vacuum sanitization system.
 This would be particularly problematic for home orchardists.

 Orchard 3 Specific Tasks